oblinger/HookAnchorApp/At/@Agustin Polito.md

   not super deep technically

 - NEGATIVE:
-  - Really only a single success
+  - Really only a single success (Karvi)
   - Did not have strong ideas about leadership

+- UNASKED:
+	- what processes would he use

 - Into me, intro you & experience; about the company, ideas for role, my ideas